 Fishhound also offers a fishing forecast for Lake Istokpoga .

-Largemouth bass fishing has been good this spring, and should continue as the water temperatures continue to rise.
-There have been 28 Trophy Catch submissions of bass larger than 8 pounds since October 2012, and big bass should be vulnerable during the spring.
-Slow working baits like plastic worms have been the bait of choice in Junebug and red shad colors.
+Largemouth bass fishing has been even better than last year.
+A total of 126 Trophy Catch submissions of bass larger than 8 pounds have been recorded since October 2012.
+Ninety-nine fish have been entered into the Lunker Club (8-9.99 lb) and 27 into Trophy Club (10-12.99 lb).
+Slow working baits like large plastic worms have been the bait of choice in Junebug, black, and red shad colors.
 Live wild shiners are working about as well as artificial lures are right now.
-Bass should be finished spawning by the end of April.
-Bass will begin schooling chasing threadfin and gizzard shad along weed lines and open water areas.
-Use shad-imitating baits and top-water lures for some fast action as summer approaches.
+Look for bass to school, chasing threadfin and gizzard shad along weed lines and open water areas.
+Use shad-imitating baits and topwater lures for some fast action during summer.
 Bluegill (bream) and redear sunfish (shellcracker) fishing has improved, with fish congregating in their usual spawning areas.
 Use crickets and grass shrimp under a cork for bream and red wigglers on or near the bottom for shellcrackers.
 Locate areas with bulrush, Kissimmee grass, or cattails for the best action.
-Black crappie (specks) fishing should remain good until the water temperature warms dramatically.
+Black crappie (specks) fishing is slow with the warmer water temperature in the lake.
 Drift live Missouri minnows and grass shrimp in open water, or troll with Napier deer hair jigs and Hal flies for schooling fish.
-Henderson’s Cove is producing good numbers of specks on the outside edge of the pads near deeper water.
 Bass and crappie have been tagged on the lake.
 If you catch a tagged fish, remember to remove the tag.
-You will need it to collect your reward.
+You will need it to collect your reward!